top of page

 Virtual-reality and simulated operational studies show that these approaches improve tactical decision-making without increasing hesitation or slowing response time (Forse et al., 2025).

-Leadership’s Role in Preventing cognitive Rigidity
+Leadership’s Role in Enhancing Cognitive Flexibility

 Leadership behavior significantly influences whether teams remain cognitively flexible under stress.

-Adaptability is therefore not solely an individual skill, it is a cultural outcome shaped by leadership norms.
+Adaptability is therefore not solely an individual skill; it is a cultural outcome shaped by leadership norms.

 Experience should increase the number of viable responses available under pressure, not constrain individuals to familiar patterns.
 When cognitive rigidity is left unaddressed, even elite training can lead to predictable decision failures.
 When adaptability is trained intentionally, experience becomes a platform for better judgment, faster updating, and safer outcomes (Giles et al., 2024; Jamro et al., 2025).